bjerenec/craftcms-blueprint/README.md

 ## TODO

 * Show matrix elements
-* Save current filter settings to local storage
 * Better search/filter, show structure (show section/entrytype/... if field name is found)
 * Show all sections/globals/assets/... where field is used
 * Use Alt-click in show list to show only clicked section
 * Remove from CP main menu?

 ## Changelog

+### 0.2
+* Save current filter settings to local storage

 ### 0.1